Employer Information

 Inpatient care is delivered in a number of settings, including:

 The department has a keen interest in education and training.
 We offer a weekly educational meeting to enhance the learning experience.
-The teaching programme is co-ordinated by our dedicated CoTE Teaching Fellow.
+The teaching program is co-ordinated by our dedicated CoTE Teaching Fellow.

 The type of work to expect and learning opportunities